ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 All unlock options will take effect only after reloading the game.

 ## Initial money
 Cash amount that you get when starting a new game.
+Set the field blank to not change the starting money.

 ## Full refund
 Bulldozing structures built recently gives full refund (you can build and erase without loosing money).
 Consider this as an "undo" feature.